BrooklinJazz/elixir_newbie_website_v2/priv/academy_content/reading/git.md

 Since you already have this course running, you likely already have a GitHub Account.
 If not, you can [Create a GitHub Account](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account).
 Remember that your GitHub is your public face in the code community.
 You'll want to ensure you represent yourself well, as it may be seen by future employers and co-workers.

 Out of the box, GitHub may ask you to enter your user credentials when running common commands.
-This can become tedius, and if you experience this, we recommend you [Setup SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) or use an alternative method to avoid tediously r-entering your credentials.
+This can become tedious, and if you experience this, we recommend you [Setup SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) or use an alternative method to avoid tediously re-entering your credentials.

 ## Raising An Issue

 Anyone can raise an issue on a public GitHub project.
-For example, you can [raise an issue](https://github.com/DockYard-Academy/beta_curriculum/issues) by going to the issues tab on the [GitHub Page](https://github.com/DockYard-Academy/beta_curriculum) of this curriculum and clicking **New Issue**.
+For example, you can [raise an issue](https://github.com/DockYard-Academy/curriculum/issues) by going to the issues tab on the [GitHub Page](https://github.com/DockYard-Academy/curriculum) of this curriculum and clicking **New Issue**.

 Please raise an issue or speak with your instructor if you encounter a problem with the curriculum.